Apple genome

 In 2010, an Italian-led consortium announced they had sequenced the first complete genome of an apple in collaboration with horticultural genomicists at Washington State University, using 'Golden Delicious'.
 The apple genome has approximately 57,000 genes, which was the highest number of any plant genome studied at the time, and more genes than the human genome which has about 25,000 genes.
 The modern apple has 17 chromosomes which were found to be derived from an ancestor with 9 chromosomes that experienced genome-wide duplication.
 The genome sequence also provided proof that Malus sieversii was the wild ancestor of the domestic apple—an issue that had been long-debated in the scientific community.

-In 2016 a new and much higher quality whole genome sequence (WGS) for a double-haploid derivative of the Golden Delicious variety of apple was published.
-This new understanding of the apple genome will help scientists identify genes and gene variants that contribute to resistance to disease and drought and other desirable characteristics.
-Understanding the genes behind these characteristics will help scientists perform more knowledgeable selective breeding.
+In 2017 a new and higher quality whole genome sequence (WGS) for a double-haploid strain of the Golden Delicious variety of apple was published.
+This new sequence revealed a genome size of 651 Mb and 42,140 protein-coding genes.
+60% of the apple’s genome is made up of transposable elements.

-Since the publication of the Golden Delicious WGS, many scientific discoveries have been made about apples, including that 60% of the apple’s genome is made up of transposable elements, and the identification of what makes apples red.
+Genetics of fruit color

 Genetic evidence has confirmed that MdMYB1, which regulates transcription of the anthocyanin biosynthesis pathway, is responsible for the red color in apples.

 Apple color is important when it comes to consumer preference, and red apples are generally preferred.
 An additional genome assembly of the Hanfu apple (HFTH1) was compared to the Golden Delicious (GDDH13) genome and showed extensive genomic variation largely due to transposable elements.